ARMOR: A Robust Self-Supervised Framework for Root Cause Analysis in Microservices under Missing Modality: Discussion

 \subsection{Threats to Validity}

 One threat concerns construct validity.
-Our robustness experiments mask entire modality channels, directly mirroring the complete-stream blackouts in Section~\ref{motivation:missing_exist}: process crashes and network blocks eliminate an entire channel at once.
-Sub-channel partial loss is a strictly less severe case for ARMOR's gating mechanism; finer-grained evaluation is left to future work.
-Furthermore, both benchmark datasets provide complete multimodal archives for the normal training period, so evaluating training-time structural missingness is similarly deferred to future work.
-A second threat concerns internal validity: to rule out imputation bias, we retrain ART under the same modality dropout augmentation protocol as ARMOR, additionally equipping it with zero-padding, mean imputation, and KNN imputation, and report its best result per scenario; the observed gap therefore reflects architectural differences rather than training asymmetry.
-A third threat concerns external validity: both datasets originate from controlled testbed environments with fewer instances than large-scale industrial deployments and may not capture cascading or timing-sensitive failures.
+Section~\ref{sec:complete_modality_collapse} evaluates complete modality collapse, which mirrors the stream-level blackouts described in Section~\ref{motivation:missing_exist}, where process crashes and network blocks can eliminate an observability stream at once.
+Section~\ref{sec:fine_grained_missingness} further evaluates modality availability changes, channel-level missingness, and element-wise missingness, showing that ARMOR remains robust across finer granularities of observability degradation.
+Another construct threat concerns the completeness of historical training archives.
+Both benchmark datasets provide complete multimodal records during the normal training period, so long-running training with naturally incomplete historical archives remains future work.
+A second threat concerns internal validity.
+To rule out imputation bias, we retrain ART under the same modality dropout augmentation protocol as ARMOR, additionally equip it with zero-padding, mean imputation, and KNN imputation, and report its best result per scenario.
+The observed gap therefore reflects architectural differences rather than training asymmetry.
+A third threat concerns external validity.
+Both datasets originate from controlled testbed environments with fewer instances than large-scale industrial deployments and may not capture topology evolution, concept drift, cascading failures, or timing-sensitive incidents.
 Extending evaluation to live industrial traces remains important future work.